pervanluka/pervanluka/README.md

 Flutter Developer
 -----------------

 I am 26 years old and have been programming for a couple of years.
-A year of experience in Java and C language and at the end of last year (2021) I started actively working on Flutter projects.
+A year of experience in Java and C language and at the end of 2021 I started actively working on Flutter projects.
 I'm open for work!

 * 🏫  Bachelor's degree in computer science
 * 🌍  I'm based in Livno, Bosnia and Herzegovina